 Randal Grichuk

-Why the Cardinals traded Randal Grichuk in 2018
+Why Randal Grichuk was traded to the Blue Jays in 2018

-On January 19, 2018, the Cardinals’ outfield carousel took its next spin, as they traded outfielder Randal Grichuk to the Blue Jays for relief pitcher Dominic Leone and starting pitching prospect Conner Greene.
+On January 19, 2018, the Cardinals’ outfield carousel took its next spin as they traded outfielder Randal Grichuk to the Blue Jays for relief pitcher Dominic Leone and starting pitching prospect Conner Greene.

 “There were just a lot of ups and downs during that time where I felt he struggled to find that traction,” Mozeliak said.
 “We always thought from a baseball tools set, he was quite gifted.
 But the game is based on performance.”[3]